AD-H: Language-guided Autonomous Driving with Hierarchical Agents: Experiment

 \paragraph{LangAuto Benchmark.} The LangAuto benchmark encompasses a variety of test routes spanning eight towns, diverse weather conditions, and misleading interference.
 Throughout the testing procedure, algorithms navigate vehicles within the environment, utilizing solely language commands and visual input.
 The LangAuto benchmark is further divided into three sub-tracks: LangAuto, with routes longer than 500 meters; LangAuto-Short, with routes between 150 and 500 meters; and LangAuto-Tiny, with routes shorter than 150 meters.
 We follow the prior method~\cite{shao2023lmdrive} and perform evaluations separately on these three sub-tracks.

-\paragraph{LangAuto-Long-Horizon Benchmark.} Planning and decision-making over long-time horizons is a central concern in embodied AI~\cite{pirk2020longhorizon, huang2022language, zeng2022socratic, ahn2022can, huang2022inner}, which typically necessitate a series of sub-instructions to fulfill a primary goal.
-To ascertain the effectiveness of AD-H in such scenarios, we have built LangAuto-Long-Horizon based on the LangAuto-Tiny Benchmark by combining multiple instructions to form long-horizon instructions.
-For instance, the instruction series "Alright, you can start driving", "Keep on rolling straight till you get to the next junction," and "Continue in a straight line along your current path" are condensed into a streamlined directive: "Go straight ahead, turn left at the end of the road, then continue straight."
-Additionally, given that neither our approach nor the baseline model incorporates historical frame information, we include environmental cues in long-horizon instructions to avoid ambiguity (such as uncertainty about whether to turn at a particular intersection).
-For instance, "Go straight until you see a turning point with palm trees ahead, then turn right and follow the road."
-Details of long-horizon instructions are presented in Supplementary Materials~\ref{more_vis}.
-Since all the long-horizon instructions are absent from the LMDrive-H training set, the LangAuto-Long-Horizon benchmark can also verify the generalization ability of autonomous driving systems to novel instructions.
+\paragraph{LangAuto-Long-Horizon Benchmark.} Planning and decision-making over long time horizons is a central challenge in embodied AI~\cite{pirk2020longhorizon, huang2022language, zeng2022socratic, ahn2022can, huang2022inner}, where an agent must follow a sequence of sub-instructions to accomplish a single high-level goal.
+To evaluate AD-H in such settings, we construct the LangAuto-Long-Horizon benchmark by extending the LangAuto-Tiny benchmark.
+Specifically, we merge multiple short navigation instructions that originally appear sequentially within the same episode into a single long-horizon instruction that summarizes the entire route.
+For example, the instruction series ``Alright, you can start driving'', ``Keep on rolling straight till you get to the next junction,'' and ``Continue in a straight line along your current path'' are consolidated into one directive: ``Go straight ahead, turn left at the end of the road, then continue straight.''

-\paragraph{LangAuto-Novel-Environment Benchmark.} To evaluate the generalization ability of autonomous driving systems under new environments, we have built LangAuto-Novel-Environment based on the LangAuto-Tiny Benchmark by only retaining driving routes from 7 out of 8 Towns (Town02-07, 10).
-To ensure non-overlap between training and testing, we have further removed training data belonging to the above 7 Towns from the LMDrive-H training set.
+Since neither AD-H nor the baseline LMDrive model maintains explicit historical frame information or instruction history, a long-horizon instruction may become ambiguous if it does not clearly indicate where a turn should be executed.
+To mitigate this, we incorporate salient environmental cues into the long-horizon instructions, so that the correct turning point can be unambiguously identified from a single frame.
+For instance, we use descriptions such as ``Go straight until you see a turning point with palm trees ahead, then turn right and follow the road.''

+All long-horizon instructions in LangAuto-Long-Horizon are strictly held out from the LMDrive-H training set.
+Consequently, this benchmark not only tests the ability of autonomous driving systems to handle long-horizon language guidance, but also assesses their generalization to previously unseen navigation instructions.
+Representative examples are shown in Table~\ref{table:driving_commands}, and the full set of long-horizon instructions is provided in the Supplementary Material.